Planck 2013 results. I. Overview of products and scientific results: Astrophysical products

 Except at low redshifts, the \Planck\ cluster distribution exhibits a nearly redshift-independent mass limit.
-Owing to this nearly mass-limited selection function and to its all-sky nature, \Planck\ detects new clusters in a region of the mass-redshift plane that is sparsely populated by the RASS catalogues \citep[e.g.,][]{boe00,boe04,bur07,ebe07}.
-Furthermore, \Planck\ has the unique capability of detecting the most massive clusters, $M\ge5\times 10^{14}$\,\Msolar, at high redshifts, $z\ge 0.5$, in the exponential tail of the cluster mass function, which are the best clusters for cosmological studies.
+Owing to its nearly mass-limited selection function and its all-sky observations, \Planck\ detects new clusters in a region of the mass-redshift plane that is sparsely populated by the RASS catalogues \citep[e.g.,][]{boe00,boe04,bur07,ebe07}.
+Furthermore, \Planck\ has the unique capability of detecting the most massive clusters, $M\ge5\times 10^{14}$\,\Msolar, at high redshifts, $z\ge 0.5$.
+Such clusters, in the exponential tail of the cluster mass function, are the best clusters for cosmological studies.

 The \Planck\ catalogue of SZ sources serves to define samples for cosmological studies.
-A first step in this direction consists of the selection of a sub-sample consisting of 189 clusters detected above a signal-to-noise ratio of 7 and with measured redshifts (see Sect.~\ref{sec:SZsci}), which have been used to constrain the cosmological parameters \citep{planck2013-p05b}.
+A first step in this direction consists of the selection of a sub-sample consisting of 189 clusters detected above a SNR of 7 and with measured redshifts (see Sect.~\ref{sec:SZsci}), which has been used to constrain cosmological parameters \citep{planck2013-p15}.